Advertisement

 A. Treatment for gestational diabetes will focus on bringing your blood glucose levels within the normal range and keeping tight control of them.
 Most women can achieve good control with diet and exercise, but others may have to take insulin.

-Your doctor will probably advise that you see a dietitian or a diabetes educator to help you with your diet.
+Your doctor may refer you to a diabetes specialist (an endocrinologist) and will probably advise that you see a dietitian or a diabetes educator to help you with your diet.
 They will be able to advise you about low glycaemic index foods, and ensure that your dietary intake is rich in vitamins and nutrients for your growing baby.
-While it is important not to over-eat, it is also important not to under-eat, as this too can affect the baby's growth.
+While it is important not to over-eat, it is also important not to under-eat, as this too can affect the baby’s growth.

 Q. Will I have to monitor my blood glucose levels?

-A. Yes, it’s highly likely.
-Self-monitoring of your blood glucose levels (blood sugars) is the best way of knowing whether you have achieved good control of your blood glucose levels.
-Usually you will be advised to take at least one fasting measurement (before meals when you have an empty stomach) and another measurement one to 2 hours after you have eaten.
+A. Self-monitoring of your blood glucose levels (blood sugars) is the best way of knowing whether you have achieved good control of your blood glucose levels.
+Usually you will be advised to take fasting measurements (before meals when you have an empty stomach) as well as measurements one to 2 hours after you have eaten.
 You should record all your results in a home glucose diary.

-Monitoring of your blood glucose is done by pricking your finger with a special device.
+Monitoring of your blood glucose is done using a blood glucose meter.
+To get a drop of blood for monitoring, your finger is pricked with a special device.
 There are several different types of these devices available and they aim to make it as easy and as painless as possible.
-A drop of blood is then placed on a special test strip.
-The strip will change colour according to the amount of glucose in your blood.
-You can match it to a colour chart printed on the container and read off your blood glucose level.

 Q. What if I need insulin?